University of Mississippi: Recent history

 In 1972, Ole Miss purchased Rowan Oak, the former home of Nobel Prize–winning writer William Faulkner.
-The building has been preserved as it was at Faulkner's death in 1962.
+The building—a National Historic Landmark—has been preserved as it was at Faulkner's death in 1962.
 Faulkner was the university's postmaster in the early 1920s and wrote As I Lay Dying (1930) at the university powerhouse.
 His Nobel Prize medallion is displayed in the university library.
 The university hosted the inaugural Faulkner and Yoknapatawpha Conference in 1974.
 In 1980, Willie Morris became the university's first writer in residence.

 In 2002, Ole Miss marked the 40th anniversary of integration with a yearlong series of events, including an oral history of the university, symposiums, a memorial, and a reunion of federal marshals who served at the campus.
 In 2006, the 44th anniversary of integration, a statue of Meredith was dedicated on campus.
 Two years later, the site of the 1962 riots was designated as a National Historic Landmark.
 The university also held a yearlong program to mark the 50th anniversary of integration in 2012.
 The university hosted the first presidential debate of 2008—the first presidential debate held in Mississippi—between Senators John McCain and Barack Obama.

 Ole Miss retired its mascot Colonel Reb in 2003, citing its Confederate imagery.
 Although a grass-roots movement to adopt Star Wars character Admiral Ackbar of the Rebel Alliance gained significant support, Rebel Black Bear, a reference to Faulkner's short story The Bear, was selected in 2010.
 The Bear was replaced with another mascot, Tony the Landshark, in 2017.
 Beginning in 2022, football coach Lane Kiffin's dog Juice became the de facto mascot.
 In 2015, the university removed the Mississippi State Flag, which included the Confederate battle emblem, and in 2020, it relocated a prominent Confederate monument.